V999TEC/WORDLINSIX/README.md

 Alternatively use **six** as the first parameter (to play a generic game with 6-letters, such as the version of scholardle from 2nd July 2022<sup>*1</sup>)

 <sup>*1</sup>n.b.
-The supplied 6-letter word list resource has words more words than are in the subset used by the 6-letter scholardle game
+The supplied 6-letter word list resource is a subset of possible words contains six letters.

+resources/six.txt in the jar can be edited as required if it does not prove reliable.
+See **debug=1** below

 ### >java -jar wordlinsix.jar (parameters)